kevinmoran/BeginnerDirect3D11/README.md

 ## Code style and ethos

 This repository is provided as the resource I wish I had for learning Direct3D11.
 While tutorials and other samples exist, they are often overcomplicated for simply illustrating basic usage of the API to a beginner.
 In particular I've seen the simplest code for drawing a triangle split up into several classes and files which make the code flow very hard to follow.

 My goal is to provide a straightforward, linear series of API calls that you can follow along with; everything is written in a procedural (C-like) style rather than abstracting code away into container classes.

-As a result this
+Additionally I have split this repo into smaller sub-projects that gradually introduce new concepts important for realtime graphics and game programming.
+Hopefully this makes approaching these topics a bit easier.

 This is *not* intended to be a tutorial.
 If you are using this as a learning resource you will have to look up the documentation for the Win32 and Direct3D structs/functions being used to get a good understanding of what is being done and why.
 I think it's much more valuable to provide working code as a reference that you can explore and play around with rather than writing pages explaining what each line of code does.